osamatarar88/Medical-Speech-Transcription/README.md

 ## Project Workflow

 ### 1. Preparing the Dataset
-- **File:** `inspect_csv.py`
+- **File:** `inspect_sampling_rate.py`
-  This script inspects the CSV to understand the structure of the recordings and helps in preliminary data exploration.
+  This script inspects the sampling rate of the audio files to see if they are varied or uniform.

 - **File:** `resampling_audio_files.py`
   - Ensures that all audio files are **resampled to 16kHz**, as different audio files in the original dataset may have inconsistent sampling rates.